greylore-d20/foundryvtt-pathfinder1/CONTRIBUTING.md

 The system provides extra tooling to deal with compendiums, including their compilation to and from JSON.
 Source files for all pack entries are stored in `packs`, with each compendium in its own directory.
-When `npm run prebuild` is run – which happens automatically when invoking `npm run build` – the compendiums are compiled into a `.db` file, which is then stored in `public/packs`.
+When `npm run packs:compile` is run – which happens automatically when invoking `npm run build` – the compendiums are compiled into a `.db` file, which is then stored in `public/packs`.
 From there, the actual build process copies the `.db` files into the `dist` directory.

 Compendium content can be edited from within Foundry, so that changes are stored in their respective `.db` files.
-To then transfer these changes to the compendium's source files, run `npm run extractPacks`.
+To then transfer these changes to the compendium's source files, run `npm run packs:extract`.
 This will extract the contents of `dist/packs/*.db` into their respective directories.
-If Foundry's `Data/systems/pf1` is symlinked to `dist`, you can change content in Foundry, close the server, and then run `npm run extractPacks` to immediately see the changes in the source files.
+If Foundry's `Data/systems/pf1` is symlinked to `dist`, you can change content in Foundry, close the server, and then run `npm run packs:extract` to immediately see the changes in the source files.

 ### Documentation